Best Of20 min read

 Cons:

-• No free tier — only a 14-day trial, which honestly isn't enough time to fully evaluate it
+• No free tier — 14-day trial isn't really enough to evaluate it properly

 • Email marketing requires third-party tools or add-ons

-• Deeper reporting gets expensive at higher tiers
+• Better reporting gets more expensive at higher tiers

 3. Copper — Best CRM for Google Workspace Power Users